DarrenMa/fastify-typescript-boilerplate-simple/README.md

 ## Features

-- **TypeScript Classes**: The project leverages TypeScript classes and decorators for a clean and intuitive design.
+- **TypeScript Classes**: The project leverages TypeScript classes for a clean and intuitive design.
-- **Logging Decorator**: A custom logging decorator is used to reduce repetitive logging code and keep things DRY (Don't Repeat Yourself).
+- **Logging**: Uses built in Fastify logger pino.
 - **Dependency Injection**: Fastify plugins are used for dependency injection, providing a simple and effective way to manage dependencies.
 - **Style Guide**: The project adheres to the Airbnb style guide for consistent and readable code.
 - **Database Management**: Knex.js is used for database connection management, with PostgreSQL as the default database.
-- **Logging**: Winston is used for logging, providing features like log rotation out of the box.
 - **Testable**: The use of dependency injection makes the project highly testable.
 Jest and Supertest are used for unit testing.
 - **Swagger Docs**: The project includes Swagger documentation, which **reuses the JSON Schema** files created for validation.